Cost of Living Comparison Between Panama and United States Cost of Living Comparison Between Panama and United States

 A couple spends around $1,204 per month in Panama vs $3,857 in United States, rent included.

-Panama is roughly 68% cheaper than United States on average – the gap runs across housing, groceries, transport, and services.
+The cost of living in Panama is roughly 68% lower than in United States on average – the gap runs across housing, groceries, transport, and services.

 Currency